Haysville BOE decides to move forward with hybrid learning and fall activities

 HAYSVILLE, Kan.
-(KSNW) – After a three-hour long meeting Thursday night, the Haysville Public Schools Board of Education voted to start school in a hybrid model and allow Fall activities.
+(KSNW) – After a three-hour-long meeting Thursday night, the Haysville Public School Board of Education voted to start school in a hybrid model and allow fall activities.

 The board decided to honor the parent’s choice and allow them to decide whether their kids will begin school in-person or online.